Click on thumbnails to enlarge

 Highland Boulevard, Mystery house

-Our second guess involved another reservoir that sat stop Highland Park along the boulevard as seen in the 1909 map on the left.
-Owned by the Long Island Water Supply Company, it was a private company serving the Town of New Lots when it was not part of Brooklyn.
-However the map does not show a caretaker's house, the gatehouse is small in relation to the houses on the map, and you should see Highland Boulevard in the foreground of the image but it's just grass.
-On the right is a very rare view of the Boulevard taken in front of that reservoir looking east about 1910.
-It doesn't support the theory that a caretaker's house stood atop the hill .
+There existed another reservoir atop Highland Park along the boulevard as seen in the 1909 map on the left.
+It was privately owned by the Long Island Water Supply Company, serving the Town of New Lots when it was not part of Brooklyn.
+On the right is a very rare view of the Boulevard taken in front of that reservoir, looking east about 1910.

 279 and 278 Highland Boulevard